scslab/ga/README.md

-# ga : Google Authenticator in the Shell
+# ga: Google Authenticator in the Shell

 This give you a command to generate two factor authentication codes that are compatible with Google Authenticator from the shell.